Barbara Frietchie (1915 film): Plot

 The film is set in Frederick, Maryland, during the American Civil War.
-As described in film magazines, young Barbara Frietchie (Minter), just turned eighteen, lives with her grandmother and namesake (Whiffen) in a town occupied by Northern troops.
-She falls for Captain Trumbull (Coombs), a Union officer, to the disappointment of her father (Sealy), but her grandmother supports the match.
-When the Confederate forces re-take the town, Captain Trumbull is shot and severely wounded by Barbara's brother (Scott), a Confederate officer.
+As described in film magazines, young Barbara Frietchie, just turned eighteen, lives with her grandmother and namesake in a town occupied by Northern troops.
+She falls for Captain Trumbull, a Union officer, to the disappointment of her father, but her grandmother supports the match.
+When the Confederate forces re-take the town, Captain Trumbull is shot and severely wounded by Barbara's brother, a Confederate officer.
 Although he is carried to the Frietchie home and cared for by Barbara and her grandmother, Captain Trumbull dies from his injuries.
 Both Barbaras are devastated, and wave the stars and stripes from their balcony in defiance of the passing Confederate soldiers.
-One of these soldiers, Jack Negly (Fraunholz), a suitor whom Barbara had rejected in favour of Captain Trumbull, fires a single shot at the balcony.
+One of these soldiers, Jack Negly, a suitor whom Barbara had rejected in favour of Captain Trumbull, fires a single shot at the balcony.
 The bullet hits the younger Barbara, and she is re-united in death with her Union sweetheart.